molecule-one/m1wrapper-python/README.md

   scoring request.
 See [Batch Scoring API](https://github.com/molecule-one/api/blob/master/batch-scoring.md) for more information.
 - *detail_level* (optional): [detail level of the batch request](#batch-scoring-detail-level)
 - *priority* (optional): [priority of the batch request](#batch-scoring-priorities)
+- *invalid_target_strategy* (optional): if set to `InvalidTargetStrategy.PASS`, targets that cannot be canonized by our SMILES parser won't cause the whole batch request to be rejected.
+Defaults to `InvalidTargetStrategy.REJECT` (default).
 - *starting_materials* (optional): list of available compounds in SMILES format

 ### Batch scoring detail level